tomekjersey0/NIM2/README.md

 ## 📜 Lore

-Long ago, I played Twenty-One with Leah Cannard.
-She beat me many times.
-Each loss only fueled my obsession — how could I win?

-Eventually, I caved and searched for the strategy: **go second and say multiples of four.** The game was solved.
-But while searching, I stumbled across something else.

-A new game.

-At first, I thought little of it.
-But something about its structure, its mechanics, its *vibe*... pulled me back.
-I studied it, practiced it, mastered it.
-I played with friends, strangers, family.
-I needed more.

-But online? **Nothing.**

-So I decided: *If no one else will make the multiplayer version, I will.*

-And that game?
+###### Long ago, I played twenty-one with Leah Cannard.
+She beat me many times, with each attempted game and loss, my grit growing stronger on its mission to discover how on earth I was supposed to win.
+After some time, I finally broke down and looked up the strategy for winning so frustratingly often.
+Quite simply, it was always to go second and say multiples of four; the game was solved.
+Upon searching for this game, of twenty-one, I stumbled upon a different game.
+ ###### I didn't think much about this game, but the thought of its puzzling pieces intrigued me.
+Days later, I returned to the article I first spotted it on, and sought to learn the art of this game.
+So I did.
+I practiced long and hard, and before long nobody could live up to me in my mastery of the game.
+I played every one I could: went out at night to meet people I didn't know; played on call with people I've barely met; and showed the game to my family, and my closest friends.
+But after a while, it wasn't enough; I needed more.
+So I set to the internet once again to find any sort of multiplayer version of the game I could find - There was none.
+And so my task became clear, and it arose: I must create the multiplayer version, for there is none, and there must be.

-It goes by the name of:
+ ###### What is the name of this wondrous game, you may ask? <br>It goes by the name of:

 ## ✨ NIM2